delfick/photons/docs/start/commandline/index.rst

-It's possible for photons to know about multiple targets but in most cases you'll only ever use the ``lan`` target, which by default is a target that talks to your devices of your local network and uses the broadcast address of ``255.255.255.255`` to find your devices.
+It's possible for photons to know about multiple targets but in most cases you'll only ever use the ``lan`` target, which by default is a target that talks to your devices over the local network and uses the broadcast address of ``255.255.255.255`` to find your devices.
 You can change the default broadcast address or create other targets with different broadcast addresses using the :ref:`configuration <configuration_root>`

-You can find all available commands by saying ``lifx help`` and information about a specific task by saying ``lifx help transform``.
+You can find all available commands by saying ``lifx help`` and information about a specific task by saying something like ``lifx help transform``.

 Running CLI commands on windows
 -------------------------------